shayanfarahvash/CAL_Capstone_Project/README.md

 <p align="center">Figure 8: Histogram of filter responses at four frequencies</p>

 To determine the distribution of filter response data, four key points were selected for analysis: 1800 MHz, 2300 MHz, ~2400 MHz, and 2800 MHz.
 The response distributions are well-formed without any real outlier, as expected since we removed all outliers  previously (see Fig. 8).
 Predictably, filter loss at the passband edges (2300 MHz and 2400 MHz) is minimal.
-However, loss at the upper passband edge is noticeably higher  than the one at lower edge.
+However, loss at the upper passband edge (2400 MHz) is noticeably higher  than the one at lower edge (2300 MHz).
 This is a direct result of deep notches in frequency response of filter near the upper passband edge.

 ***Methodology***